The Dominance and Monopolies Review: Czech Republic

 The fundamental law establishing the rules governing dominant market position and the abuse of that position is the Act on the Protection of Competition,5 which protects competition in the products and services (goods) market.
 This Act is modelled on Articles 101 and 102 of the Treaty on the Functioning of the European Union.

-Since 2016, Article 19a of the Act on the Protection of Competition prohibits public authorities from disrupting competition (unless the disruption is permitted or required by special laws).
-It can mainly be used in the case of discriminatory regulations or other measures adopted by municipal or regional authorities.6
+Furthermore, Article 19a of the Act on the Protection of Competition prohibits public authorities from disrupting competition (unless the disruption is permitted or required by special laws).
+It can mainly be used in the case of discriminatory regulations or other measures adopted by municipal or regional authorities.

-The Competition Authority has published several Guidelines.
-The relevant Guidelines that remain applicable to date are as follows:
+The Competition Authority has published several guidelines.
+Where possible, these guidelines follow the model set up by the European Commission.
+The relevant guidelines that remain applicable to date are as follows:

 - Notice on alternative solution of certain competition issues;

-- Guidelines on determining fines for breaching the Act on Protection of Competition;
+- Guidelines on determining fines for breaching the Act on the Protection of Competition;

 - Guidelines on applying the leniency programme in accordance with Article 22ba of the Act on the Protection of Competition; and